mleimer/chat/README.md

 ## Open Points / Next Steps
 - Analyze Web-Security of the application in detail and take necessary actions
-- Validation of user entered data (in Frontend & Backend)
-    - UserName (Characters & Length)
-    - Message (Characters & Length)
-    - Prevent sending message to backend if message or username is empty
 - Show connection errors in UI
 - Simplify & optimize Docker configuration, eg. adding a .dockerignore file